Updated March 31, 2026

 - Rhode Island commercial auto minimum liability limits are $25,000/$50,000/$25,000, which matters for service vans, route-based operations, and hired auto use.

-- Rhode Island requires businesses to maintain proof of general liability coverage for most commercial leases, so clients and landlords may ask for a current certificate of insurance.
+- Most commercial leases in Rhode Island require proof of general liability coverage, so clients and landlords may ask for a current certificate of insurance.

 - Coverage requests often need to match state-specific licensing, city permit requirements, and county contract requirements before a pest control business can start work.